 3. Have the appropriate dean/s submit their statement of support directly to firstname.lastname@example.org.
 This supporting letter must be received separately and directly from the reference.

-SIDP Cluster recipients are asked to file a Preliminary Report on their activity upon completion of their contracted summer work.
-More comprehensive Final Reports are due by May 1, 2015 or at the end of the academic year.
+SIDP Cluster recipients are asked to file a Preliminary Report on their activity by July 15 of their contracted summer work.
+More comprehensive Final Reports are due by May 1, 2016.
 In some cases, that deadline can be extended further to allow for a more complete report.

 For more information contact:

 Anne Kelsch, Director, Office of Instructional Development